-When former CEO Alex Spirikaitis was arrested on the afternoon of Monday, October 21, 2013, he had been on the run for three months, accused of embezzling more than $10 million from the $23.6 million Taupa Lithuanian Credit Union in Cleveland, Ohio.
+When one-time CEO Alex Spirikaitis was arrested on the afternoon of Monday, October 21, 2013, he had been on the run for three months, accused of embezzling more than $10 million from the Taupa Lithuanian-American Credit Union in Cleveland, Ohio.

-The FBI would not say how he been tracked to Collinwood, only that they had “developed information based upon advanced investigative techniques that led to his apprehension,” a brief statement said.
+The FBI would not reveal how he been tracked to Collinwood, only that they had “developed information based upon advanced investigative techniques that led to his apprehension,” a brief statement said.

-He was less than three miles from the shuttered Taupa Credit Union.
+He was less than three miles from the closed down Taupa Credit Union.

-Modern credit unions date to mid-nineteenth century Germany, where they were conceived as ‘people’s banks’ leveraging social capital to serve farmers and the working class.
+Modern credit unions date to mid-nineteenth century Germany, where they were conceived as “people’s banks” leveraging social capital to serve farmers and the working class.
 The first credit union in North America began operations in 1901 with a ten-cent deposit.
-Today more than 8000 credit unions in the United States serve over 90 million members with total assets of nearly $800 billion.
+Today more than 8000 of them in the United States serve over 90 million members with total assets of nearly $800 billion.

-Managed by their members, most credit unions are non-profit cooperatives taking in deposits, promoting thrift, and making loans.
+Managed by their members, most credit unions are not-for profit cooperatives taking in deposits, promoting thrift, and making loans.
 Unlike banks, individuals combine in them to manage and control their own money.
-Credit unions range from corporate to community institutions serving local schools and churches.
+They are widespread in many shapes and sizes.
+Credit unions range from corporate entities to community institutions serving local schools and churches.

 When Augis Dicevicius emigrated from Lithuania to Cleveland in the early 2000s, he opened an account at Taupa.
 “It was like loyalty,” he said, describing why he kept an account there.
-The employees at Taupa were from the immigrant community, spoke Lithuanian, and over time became more like friends than bankers.
+It was in the neighborhood, the employees at the credit union were from the immigrant community, spoke Lithuanian, and over time became more like friends than bankers.

-Wherever Lithuanians have settled they have formed their own credit unions, from coast to coast.
+Wherever Lithuanians have settled in the United States, from coast to coast, they have formed their own credit unions.
 Founded in 1969, the California Lithuanian Credit Union has assets of $72 million.
-The Boston Lithuanian Federal Credit Union celebrated its 33rd anniversary in 2013.
-From its roots in the basement of a hall in the early 1950s, Toronto’s Parama has grown to be the word’s largest Lithuanian credit union.
+The thriving Boston Lithuanian Federal Credit Union celebrated its 33rd anniversary in 2013.
+From its roots in the basement of a church hall in the early 1950s, Toronto’s Parama has grown to become the world’s largest Lithuanian credit union.

-Already by 1906 in Cleveland the Lithuanian Building and Loan Association, sometimes known as the Lithuanians’ bank, had been established, even though the community numbered less than 1000 at the time.
-After World War II it evolved into Superior Savings and Loan.
-In the 1980s, when Cleveland was by then home to more than sixteen thousand Lithuanian Americans and their descendants, Taupa was founded and served the community for almost thirty years.
+Already by 1906 in Cleveland the Lithuanian Building and Loan Association, sometimes simply known as the Lit bank, had been established, even though the community numbered less than a thousand at the time.
+After World War Two it evolved into the Superior Savings and Loan.
+In the 1980s, when Cleveland was by then home to more than sixteen thousand former Lithuanians and their children, Taupa was founded.
+It served the community for almost thirty years.

-With approximately 1100 members and $24 million in assets, located a short walk from both their church and the Lithuanian Village cultural center, Taupa was stable, healthy, and growing, year after year, even in an economy often troubled by bank failures and recessions.
+With approximately 1100 members and $24 million in assets, located a short walk from both their church and the Lithuanian Village cultural center, Taupa was a stable institution, healthy and growing, year after year, even in an economy often troubled by bank failures and recessions.

-Until the evening of July 16th, when police and federal agents surrounded Alex Spirikaitis’s $1.7 million home in Solon, a bedroom suburb 25 miles southeast of Cleveland.
+It was until the evening of July 16, 2013, when police and federal agents surrounded Alex Spirikaitis’s $1.7 million home in Solon, a bedroom suburb 25 miles southeast of Cleveland.
 It was four days after the decision had been made by the state to liquidate the credit union, determining it was insolvent and had no prospect for restoring viable operations.

-Armed with a warrant for his arrest for fraud, when authorities approached the home they were met by his family, who told them he was inside, but refused to come out.
+Armed with a warrant for his arrest for fraud, when authorities approached the home they were met by his family, who told them he was inside, but was refusing to come out.